BioNomad/tuftsTutorials/docs/machine-learning/unsupervised/clustering.md

 ![](images/hierar_clust_fig.png)

+This "hierarchical" view of these clusters is called a dendrogram.
 Here we will discuss Ward's Method for merging these clusters as it is one of the most popular:

 $$D_{12} = \frac{||\overline{x_1} - \overline{x_2}||^2}{\frac{1}{N_1}+\frac{1}{N_2}}$$